top of page

 *Visiting Scholar and Invited Guest Lecturer, University of Cambridge, UK (*full affilation rights)

-• Visiting Scholar - Honorary role: Hosted by Prof Nicola Clayton FRS and Prof Lucy Cheke; PhD co-supervision completion inc 2 publications. *Visiting Scholar retains full affiliation rights with Cambridge University.
+• Visiting Scholar - Honorary role in research, with PhD co-supervision completion inc 3 publications & ongoing collaborative research.
+External PhD interviewer. *Visiting Scholar retains full affiliation rights with Cambridge University.

-• Guest Lecturer - Invited, paid role; Teaching across three courses in the Psychology Department and Zoology Department
+• Guest Lecturer - Invited, paid role in teaching (lectures, practicals, exams) across three courses and two departments.
+Excellent student evaluation scores.

 4 October 2021 - 31 December 2021 (27% FTE), 1 June 2022 - 31 August 2022 (13% FTE)